Skoda is making an electric Octavia – and it will be twinned with the new VW ID Golf | Autocar

 He said: “Wait and see until September, and then we will show you the full potential and technical package that we envision.
 It will be a concept car, so this is also a test bed for us to see what the resonance from the media, from our dealers and from our potential customers is.”

-The production version of the electric Octavia estate is due in 2028 at a similar time to the related Volkswagen ID Golf, which will also be based on the SSP platform.
+The production version of the electric Octavia estate is due by the end of the decade at a similar time to the related Volkswagen ID Golf, which will also be based on the SSP platform.
 It is expected to lead the next generation of electric Skodas and mark the point where its combustion-engined and all-electric ranges start to converge.

 To date, Skoda’s electric vehicles have existed in a parallel line-up as the brand prioritises consumer choice and will continue to do so.
 This suggests the hybridised combustion-engined Octavia estate will continue to be sold as Skoda gradually introduces battery-electric vehicles into its more familiar nameplates.